f-me/carma-public/README.md

 when using a token), use `stack dot` prior to building the image to quickly fetch dependencies (`.stack-work/downloaded` directory is shared between the container and the host anyways).

+Note that this container lacks frontend resources necessary to launch CaRMa - see below for how to build the whole bundle.

 ### Frontend (JS)